 - News from the Leibniz Research Alliance Open Science

 ZBW MediaTalk is being used as a networking platform for actors and interested parties from the areas of science, information infrastructures and scientific policy at the same time.
-The blog maintains channels on Twitter and Facebook and offers a free weekly newsletter that keeps the community regularly updated.
+The blog maintains channels on Mastodon, Twitter and Facebook and offers a free weekly newsletter that keeps the community regularly updated.
 Guest authors are invited to publish their own contributions.
 Suggestions for topics for this can be submitted here.